-- 11.1 The development plan is concerned with the future aims and objectives of the academy and how they are to be achieved; that includes matching the academy's objectives and targets to the resources expected to be available.
+- The development plan is concerned with the future aims and objectives of the academy and how they are to be achieved; that includes matching the academy's objectives and targets to the resources expected to be available.
 Plans should be kept relatively simple and flexible.
-They are the "big picture" within which more detailed plans may be integrated. - 11.2 The form and content of the development plan are matters for the Trust to decide but due regard should be given to the matters included within the guidance to Academies and any annual guidance issued by the ESFA. - 11.3 Each year the Accounting Officer will propose a planning cycle and timetable to The Board of Trustees which allows for: - A review of past activities, aims and objectives: "Did we get it right?" - Definition or redefinition of aims and objectives: - "Are the aims still relevant?" - Development of the plan and associated budgets: - "How do we go forward?" - Implementation, monitoring and review of the plan: - "Who needs to do what by when to make the plan work, and keep it on course?" - Feedback into the next planning cycle: - "What worked successfully and how can we improve?" - 11.4 The timetable will specify the deadlines for the completion of each of the key stages described above.
-Lead responsibility for the completion of each of the stages will be assigned by the Accounting Officer. - 11.5 The completed development plan will include detailed objectives for the coming academic year and outline objectives for the following two years.
-The plan should also include the estimated resource costs, both capital and revenue, associated with each objective and success criteria against which achievement can be measured.
+They are the "big picture" within which more detailed plans may be integrated. - The form and content of the development plan are matters for the academy to decide but due regard should be given to the matters included within the guidance to Academies and any annual guidance issued by the FFA. - Each year the Accounting Officer will propose a planning cycle and timetable to The Board of Trustees which allows for: - ➤ A review of past activities, aims and objectives "did we get it right?" - Definition or redefinition of aims and objectives "are the aims still relevant?" - Development of the plan and associated budgets "how do we go forward?" - ➤ Implementation, monitoring and review of the plan "who needs to do what by when to make the plan work and keep it on course" - ➤ Feedback into the next planning cycle "what worked successfully and how can we improve?" - The timetable will specify the deadlines for the completion of each of the key stages described above.
+Lead responsibility for the completion of each of the stages will be assigned by the Accounting Officer. - The completed development plan will include detailed objectives for the coming academic year and outline objectives for the following two years.
+The plan should also include the estimated resource costs, both capital and revenue, associated with each objective and success criteria against which achievement can be measured. - Integral to the Development Plan is a costed Estates Safety and Management plan which is used to inform the Development Plan and Annual Budget. - For each objective the lead responsibility for ensuring progress is made towards the objective will be assigned to an academy manager.
+The responsible manager should monitor performance against the defined success criteria throughout the year and report to the senior leadership team on a quarterly basis.
+The senior leadership team will report to the Audit, Finance, Premises and Health & Safety Committee if there is a significant divergence from the agreed plan and will recommend an appropriate course of action.